Bhavnagar district

-Bhavnagar District is a district of southeastern Gujarat, India, on the Saurashtra peninsula.
-It is also known as Gohilwar as a major portion of Bhavnagar district was ruled by Gohil Rajputs.
+Bhavnagar district is a district of southeastern Gujarat, India, on the Saurashtra peninsula.
 The administrative headquarters is in the town of Bhavnagar.

 Geography

 Bhavnagar District covers an area of over 8334 km2.
 The coastal area is mostly alluvium.

 Bhavnagar borders with Ahmedabad District to the northeast, Botad District to the northwest, the Gulf of Cambay to the east and south and Amreli District to the west.